Institutional e-FX Engine

 His technology career spans 17 years taking in a diverse range of industries ranging from vehicle telematics to call centre administration systems, however the last 11 years have been focused on the unique challenges of electronic trading.
 James was part of the team behind Lehman Brothers' award-winning FXLive platform.
 Post the infamous collapse he moved to the trading floor to join the team developing the hedging/pricing/analytics technology behind Barclays Capital’s BARX platform (one of the top-three FX single-dealer platforms).
 When he’s not working to improve the MahiFX products (which is rare) he can sometimes be found DJing in one of the many clubs/bars around London.

-Head of MFX Compass Sales
+Director of MFX Compass Distribution

 Due to his West Country upbringing our new Head of Sales, Tom, has a natural tendency to gravitate towards anything containing cider (after-work hours of course), and can always be tempted by any kind of food.